steenisj/steenisj.github.io/_pages/about.md

   - /about.html
 ---

----
-layout: default  # Make sure to specify the layout you're using
----

 <h1>How many hotdogs should you eat today?</h1>

 <!-- Use a div or just a button without a form -->